HyperSourceGithub/hyperair/README.md

-# hyperair
+# HyperAir
-a simple pygame flight sim
+a simple flight sim made with pygame.